A Conjecture of Flach and Morin: Introduction

 where the inverse limit is taken in the category of weak formal schemes over $\fS$.
 From these weak formal embeddings we can canonically construct a simplicial dagger space $\tube{V_\bullet}{\mathfrak{V}_\bullet} := (\tube{V_H}{\mathfrak{V}_H})_{H \subseteq I}$.
 The cohomology of the corresponding de Rham complex

-is defined to be the \emph{log-rigid cohomology of $X$} with respect to $\fS^{\times}$.
-It can be shown to be independent of the covering $X = \bigcup_i V_i$.
+is defined as the \emph{log-rigid cohomology of $X$} with respect to $\fS^{\times}$.
+It can be shown to be independent of the covering $X = \bigcup_i V_i$.\footnote{Although we will not use it, it might be of interest for the reader that the complex $R\Gamma_{\op{log-rig}}(X_s/\fS^{\times})$ together with its monodromy operator can be calculated using the overconvergent logarithmic de Rham--Witt complex of Gregory--Langer \cite{GL2020}. }

-One can also define a logarithmic equivalent of convergent cohomology for a fine log scheme $X/k$, called log-convergent cohomology, which we denote by $R\Gamma_{\op{log-conv}}(X/\fS^\varnothing)$.
-It is formally defined in general to be the cohomology of isocrystals on the log-convergent site (\cite[\S 2.1]{Shiho2002}), but it also admits an interpretation via the cohomology of a suitable logarithmic de Rham complex \cite[\S2.1, Corollary 2.3.9]{Shiho2002}.
-As a matter of fact, replacing weak formal schemes and dagger spaces with formal schemes and rigid spaces in the definition of log-rigid cohomology, one recovers Shiho's log-convergent cohomology \cite[\S 1.5]{GrosseKlonne2005}.
+One can also define a logarithmic equivalent of convergent cohomology for a fine log scheme $X/k$, called log-convergent cohomology, which we denote by $R\Gamma_{\op{log-conv}}(X/\fS^\times)$.
+It is generally defined formally as the cohomology of the trivial isocrystal on the log-convergent site (\cite[\S 2.1]{Shiho2002}), but it also admits an interpretation through the cohomology of a suitable logarithmic de Rham complex \cite[\S2.1, Corollary 2.3.9]{Shiho2002}.
+In fact, by replacing weak formal schemes and dagger spaces with formal schemes and rigid spaces in the definition of log-rigid cohomology, one recovers Shiho's log-convergent cohomology \cite[\S 1.5]{GrosseKlonne2005}.
 In particular, if $X$ is proper, then log-convergent cohomology coincides with log-rigid cohomology.
 If $X$ is additionally log-smooth, these two cohomologies also coincide with log-crystalline cohomology \cite[pp.\,401]{GrosseKlonne2005}.

 Finally, we can also repeat the construction of log-rigid cohomology with $\fS^\varnothing$ to obtain cohomology groups $R\Gamma_{\op{log-rig}}(X/\fS^\varnothing)$.
 If now $X$ is a $k$-scheme equipped with the trivial log structure, not necessarily proper, we have an isomorphism (see \cite[pp.\,401]{GrosseKlonne2005})